annbar13/AnnaBarcz_PORTFOLIO/README.md

 # PORTFOLIO

 ## About Me
 My name is Anna Barcz.
 I graduated University of Warsaw in the field Translation and Interpreting of Specialist Texts.
 On maternity leave I have had time to think about my future career path and I became interested in Testing.
-Through this Portfolio I would like to present my technical skills which I gained while participating .
+Through this Portfolio I would like to present my technical skills which I gained while participating different courses and workshops.

 [Anna Barcz LinkedIn Profile](https://www.linkedin.com/in/anna-barcz/)

 ## Tools

 - GitHub
-- Trello - project Management
 - MySQL - relational Database Management System
 - Slack - communication within the team
 - Xampp - environment for testers, developers who want to quickly test scripts on their local computer